City

 What is it like to work in Long Beach, CA?

 Working in Long Beach, CA, offers a mix of coastal charm and professional opportunities.
-The city is known for its beautiful waterfront and is home to major companies like Toyota, Long Beach Memorial Medical Center, and the Port of Long Beach.
+The city is home to major companies like Toyota, Signal Hill, and the Port of Long Beach.
+Employees enjoy the beautiful beaches and a variety of dining and entertainment options.

 View jobs in Long Beach, CA